CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 #### A-3-6.
 Tech paradigms & information frameworks at play in legal process management.

-There are different tech paradigms and information frameworks at play in legal process management, both competing & cooperating among humans who "decide" vs humans "who do the real work" and seat lower in the corporate food chain- generally.
+There are different tech paradigms and information frameworks at play in legal process management, both competing & cooperating among humans who "decide" vs humans "who do the real work" and seat lower in the corporate food chain.

 There is no such thing as a one-size-fits-all, all-weather-solution.
 However, any evolutionary tech paradigm & framework decision has immediate operational implications, which means first and foremost _staffing_, delivering on budget and on schedule, reducing costs and increasing margins, while slashing already cannibalized and less lucrative areas of services.

-Findng proper personel is always a challenge: new hires _if you can find them_ who are well educated in new tech but inexperienced in tortuous and humanly complicated legal processes ; or "re-skilled" old-dogs-new-tricks.
+Finding proper personel is always a challenge: new hires _if you can find them_ who are well educated in new tech but inexperienced in tortuous and humanly complicated legal processes ; or "re-skilled" old-dogs-new-tricks.
 Good luck with that.

 Easier said than done in the corporate & government world in particular in the context of legal process management.

-Thus for effective, performant, low-cost external providers, to offer services that _do more with less_ may compell legal profession players to adapt, or else, by "moving their cheese" away if they don't get on with the program asap now.
+For effective, performant, low-cost external providers, to offer services that _do more with less_ may compell legal profession players to adapt & evolve, or else, by "moving their cheese" away if they don't get on with the program asap now.

-While a more encompassing and technologically advanced solution might sound desirable or inevitable on the horizon, a solution that is a couple tech-generations behind, _but does the job, in fact, more jobs with less_, may prevail & initiate a long overdue restructuration process within the legal profession.
+While a more encompassing and technologically advanced solution might sound desirable and/or inevitable on the horizon, a solution that is a couple tech-generations behind, _but does the job, in fact, more jobs with less_, may prevail & initiate a long overdue restructuration process within the legal profession.
 And then the dam collapses and change becomes unstoppable.

-_A cautionary tale._
+_A cautionary tale:_

 >Not an analoguous case, but some usable lessons for this legal tech services provision context.
 >